 I understand the craziness around mercury retrograde.
 I have experienced disruption and confusion at the most inopportune times during these periods.
-During mercury retrograde in June 2014, all of my detailed plans for everything I needed to do for my business and home in advance of Summer Solstice 2014 went awry.
+During mercury retrograde one June, all of my detailed plans for everything I needed to do for my business and home in advance of Summer Solstice went awry.
 Next thing I knew, I missed my flight out of Washington, DC to New Mexico.
 (Thankfully I got onanother flight only a few hours later.)
 Was that because of mercury retrograde?
 I do not know for certain.
 Was it stressful?
 Oh yeah!

 How can we thrive through the potential forthcoming communication breakdowns?
 Here are a few ideas:

-- Ask yourself – what do I HAVE to get done before June 11 when mercury goes direct (or retrograde ends)?
+- Ask yourself – what do I HAVE to get done before the date when mercury goes direct (or retrograde ends)?

-- Identify what is not urgent and make a list of “to do post-June 11” to keep your schedule a bit more open to allow for potential changes and confusion that may ensue during this period.
-(This is what I should have done in advance of Summer Solstice in 2014…)
+- Identify what is not urgent and make a list of “to do post-mercury retrograde” to keep your schedule a bit more open to allow for potential changes and confusion that may ensue during this period.
+(This is what I should have done in advance of that Summer Solstice…)

 - Get comfortable with not completing EVERYTHING on your task list during this period.

 - When either of these two of our ten bodies get out of balance, we feel out of balance, especially when experiencing or seeing others with stress around us.

 - Balancing our negative mind, which corresponds with our second chakra, the seat of our creativity and sexuality, will enable us to balance our needs for freedom and belonging.
 These mantras, kriyas and meditations are great tools for the negative mind.